Four Questions to Ask Yourself before Important Conversations

 Intention is where we’re coming from inside, the heart quality that drives our words and actions.
 It’s about how we want to show up rather than the outcome we’re seeking.
 Being conscious of our intention helps ensure that our actions are aligned with our values.

 Intention shapes nonverbal communication and therefore the felt sense and tone of a conversation.
-If I bring up some small detail around the house, my partner immediately can sense the difference in my tone of voice if I’m blaming her inside or sincerely motivated to work together.
+If I bring up a detail around the house, my wife immediately can sense the difference in my tone of voice if I’m blaming her inside or sincerely motivated to work together.

 II.
 What needs am I trying to meet?

-At the heart of Nonviolent Communication is an awareness of needs: the deeper core motivating factors in a situation.
-When we’re clear about what needs we are trying to meet by speaking (and whose), we can make choices about how to engage that are more likely to address the key concerns.
+At the heart of Nonviolent Communication is an awareness of needs: our deeper longings in a situation.
+When we’re clear about what needs we are trying to meet by speaking, we can make choices about how to engage that are more likely to address the key concerns.

 A family member recently cancelled a trip to come visit.
 We’d been planning it for some time and I was looking forward to seeing her, so I felt disappointed when she told me it would be too much for her to come.
 It was the kind of situation that could have turned into a painful argument.